Around the World in 80 Days

 Review

-Overall, while this adaptation was forgettable at best, it could have been a lot worse.
-This movie is not for Vernians, is it barely based on the source material.
-If you aren't a Vernian, you may actually find the feature more enjoyable.
+Overall, this adaptation was forgettable at best and could have been worse.
+This movie is not for Vernians, as it barely draws on the source material.
+If you aren't a Vernian, you might enjoy the feature more.

 No comments: